chrisst/climbroute/README.md

-This app is totally going to be the shiz
+This app is totally going to be the shiz <-- def